sara-huang-hart/driver-drowsiness-detection/README.md

 <i>In collaboration with Anurag Ramesh Patil, Bijay Gautam, Justin Gamoras, Shri Hari Sekar, and Suyog Sanklapur.</i>

 # 🧐 Data Overview
-This dataset contains 2900 images
+This dataset contains 2900 images, each in one of the following categories:
+- eye opened
+- eye closed
+- person yawning
+- person not yawning